build-trust/ockam/README.md

     This command may take a few minutes the first time you invoke it:

     ```
-    docker run --rm -it -e HOST_USER_ID=$(id -u) --name ockam-learn --volume $(pwd):/work ghcr.io/build-trust/ockam-builder:latest bash
+    docker run --rm -it -e HOST_USER_ID=$(id -u) --name ockam-learn ghcr.io/build-trust/ockam-builder:latest bash
     ```
     Upon completion, you will be placed inside the `/work` folder of the container.
 Next, add a text editior for editing files.

     ```
     apt update && apt install nano